merenlab/merenlab.org/courses/ITPOS/index.md

 Please note that **preparation** and **participation** will play a key role in your success.
 For an effective learning experience please consider (1) taking a brief look at the suggested reading material of a given week in the course plan *before* coming to the lecture to familiarize yourself with the topic through online resources (~1 hour of study), (2) participate the lecture actively by asking questions and attending discussions, and (3) read the suggested material carefully soon after the lecture (~3 hours of study).

+### Suggested Readings: Sentence Highlights

+Reading academic literature can be tedious (even for those who are used to it), and it is easy to read it passively without retaining any information.
+To help maintain an active mode of reading, please do the following:

+Each time you read one of the suggested materials, highlight (or write down) **one sentence** that stands out to you.
+It can be something that intrigues you, confuses you, makes you excited, or raises a question.
+At the beginning of the next lecture, we will spend five minutes discussing one or two of these 'sentence highlights' together.
+Sharing your sentence highlights will be voluntary (but highly encouraged, as this will be an opportunity to clarify concepts and engage with the material in a way that follows your interests).

 ## Attendance Policy

 Each participant is expected to attend each lecture in person (unless a legitimate reason for absence that is recognized by the University is in effect).
 The attendance will be recorded by a strategy that we call **class citizenship**, which aims to help the course director to have an overall understanding of the evolution of the course.